KVST-TV

-KVST-TV was a television station on channel 68 in Los Angeles, California, owned by the Viewer Sponsored Television Foundation.
-Broadcasting from May 5, 1974 through December 23, 1975, KVST-TV was an early experiment in public-access and community television that struggled to gain enough viewer support to operate.
+KVST-TV (channel 68) was a non-commercial educational television station in Los Angeles, California, United States, owned by the Viewer Sponsored Television Foundation.
+Broadcasting from May 5, 1974, through December 23, 1975, KVST-TV was an early experiment in public-access and community television that struggled to gain enough viewer support to operate.

 History

 Viewer Sponsored was formed in 1967 to bid on channel 58, the second non-commercial television allocation for Los Angeles.
 It lost to the Los Angeles Unified School District, in large part because the group had only raised 25 percent of the $528,000 need to construct and operate the channel; hearing examiner Chester F. Naumowicz found the LAUSD bid on better financial footing.
 (A third applicant, KCET channel 28, had previously dropped out of the running to avoid lengthy and expensive proceedings.)

 However, in that proceeding, Viewer Sponsored Television asked for the allocation of channel 68 for noncommercial use in Los Angeles, which was approved by the Federal Communications Commission.
-Viewer Sponsored Television then was granted a construction permit for that channel as KVST-TV in late 1972.
+Viewer Sponsored Television then was granted a construction permit for that channel in August 1972 and the call letters KVST-TV in November.

 It took two years to build channel 68, during which time the Los Angeles City Council almost investigated VSTV's 26 directors for their political beliefs; a vote to do so ended in a tie.
 With a grant from the city council, KVST-TV finally signed on May 5, 1974.
 It debuted airing two hours of programming a night, four nights a week, but viewer interest from the outset was low.
 Channel 68 programs in the first month included a live concert by Joan Baez and many films on social change, particularly produced outside the United States.

 Throughout its history, channel 68 was constantly treading financial water and experiencing staff turnover.
 Clayton Stouffer, who had helped build the station, was ousted in January after a spat with the board of directors and was replaced by Jerry Shaw.
-The station ran ads to try and attract attention to its programming and thereby increase viewer support.
-There were technical problems, as well: the main antenna had been installed pointing the wrong direction, which was not discovered until the winter and delayed the award of a permanent license in lieu of a construction permit.
+The station ran ads to try to attract attention to its programming and thereby increase viewer support.
+There were technical problems, as well: the main antenna had been installed pointing in the wrong direction, which was not discovered until the winter and delayed the award of a permanent license in lieu of a construction permit.
 The station operated on an annual budget of $700,000 and had a scant 250 memberships in April 1975, which jumped to 1,600 after a sponsorship drive.
+One producer claimed that the station sabotaged a program featuring a Black cultural center and tried to keep "positive" Black images off its air.